oracle/weblogic-toolkit-ui/documentation/staging/1.3/content/navigate/image.md

 in a Kubernetes environment using the [WebLogic Image Tool](https://oracle.github.io/weblogic-image-tool/).

 ### Design View
-The `Design View` helps you specify the necessary data needed to run the WebLogic Image Tool to build an image for running the WebLogic domain.
+`Design View` helps you specify the necessary data needed to run the WebLogic Image Tool to build an image for running the WebLogic domain.

 Use the `Design View` page to specify whether to create a new or use an existing (the default) `Primary Image` and